-The Division monitors nitrogen dioxide at seven sites in Colorado: downtown Denver's CAMP station; Welby, just northeast of Denver; just southwest of downtown Denver near 8th Avenue and Interstate 25; just north of downtown Denver near the Interstate 25/Interstate 70 intersection; La Casa, in northwest Denver near Pecos Street and Interstate 70; at Rocky Flats, near Broomfield (installed in February 2019); and at the National Oceanic and Atmospheric Administration's Platteville Atmospheric Observatory location in Weld County (installed June 2020).
+The Division monitors nitrogen dioxide at seven sites in Colorado: downtown Denver's CAMP station; Welby, just northeast of Denver; just southwest of downtown Denver near 8th Avenue and Interstate 25; just north of downtown Denver near the Interstate 25/Interstate 70 intersection; La Casa, in northwest Denver near Pecos Street and Interstate 70; at Rocky Flats, near Broomfield; and at the National Oceanic and Atmospheric Administration's Platteville Atmospheric Observatory location in Weld County.
 All sites show nitrogen dioxide values that are below the National Ambient Air Quality Standards (NAAQS).
 The Bureau of Land Management, Garfield County and the Southern Ute Indian Tribe also monitor nitrogen dioxide in Colorado and report their data to the EPA's Air Quality System database.
-These monitors also show levels below nitrogen dioxide standards.
-Trends are shown in the graph below for the Denver metro area nitrogen dioxide monitor that has historically recorded the highest concentrations.